The French E-Invoicing project – opportunities and challenges

 Reinforcement of compliance

-The French E-Invoicing obligation is linked to E-Reporting, the invoicing data being extracted from E-Invoices by the public platform or private dematerialization platform partners, depending on the company's platform choice.
+The French E-Invoicing obligation is linked to E-Reporting, the invoicing data being extracted from E-Invoices and transmitted to the French tax authorities via the public invoicing portal by the private dematerialization platform partner chosen by the company.

 Every invoiced transaction is therefore shared with the French tax authorities which obtain real-time information on transactions and operators.
 This real-time control implemented by the authorities has direct consequences on the behavior of the companies that will be more inclined to anticipate the risks and thus to maintain a high level of VAT compliance.
 The progressive implementation of the French project positively encourages companies and gives them an appropriate amount of time to take a detailed inventory and analysis of their VAT flows, limiting their VAT risks for the future.
 This underlines the positive aspect of such a control.